 The Privacy Contact Officer will investigate the matter in accordance with its Complaints handling procedures and determine whether the Museum has breached its privacy obligations.
 If the Privacy Contact Officer finds that there has been a privacy breach, the Director of the Museum will decide what remedial action should be taken.
 The Museum will aim to respond within a reasonable time of receiving the complaint.

 If the complainant is dissatisfied with the Museum’s investigation of their complaint, they can contact the Office of the Australian Information Commissioner, who is independent of the Museum.
 Contact details for the Office of the Australian Information Commissioner are available on its website: http://www.oaic.gov.au.

 Information or an opinion about an identified individual, or an individual who is reasonably identifiable:

 (a) whether the information or opinion is true or not; and

 (b) whether the information or opinion is recorded in a material form or not.

 Privacy Contact Officer

-The Museum’s Privacy Contact Officer will be responsible for promulgating and updating this policy.
-The Privacy Contact Officer will also be responsible for providing advice on privacy issues; acting as the point of contact for the Federal Privacy Commissioner; and investigating any privacy complaints.
+The Museum’s Privacy Contact Officer will be responsible for maintaining this policy.
+The Privacy Contact Officer will also be responsible for providing advice on privacy issues; acting as the point of contact for the federal Privacy Commissioner; and investigating any privacy complaints.